Rhode Island's own version of the DeLorme Challenge.

 4. Find the Challenge Cache at the above listed coordinates and sign the log book.
 You may sign the log book at any time.
 However, you cannot log your find online until you receive the OK from me.

-Any Found It logs made prior to the verification will be deleted without notice, without exception.
+Per geocaching guidelines, any Found It logs made prior to the verification will be deleted without notice, without exception.

 5. Once you receive an email confirming you have completed the challenge, you may log your Found It log online.